Applying for a Masters degree

 When should I apply for a Masters?

-While some institutions set specific deadlines, many accept applications throughout the year.
-However, some course providers accept candidates on a first come, first served basis, and may close their application window once they've filled their places.
+While some set specific deadlines, many accept applications throughout the year.
+Course providers accept candidates on a first come, first served basis, and may close their application window once they've filled their places, so the earlier you apply the better.

 Applying early is also a good idea if your course requires a portfolio, essay or interview, or if you're applying for a scholarship.